wp-plugins/social-dropdown/readme.txt

 == Frequently Asked Questions ==

 **How do you re-arrange bookmarks?**
-Version 1.30 and above of this plug-in supports the customization of bookmarks.
+Version 1.30 and above of this plug-in supports the customization of bookmarks via administration panel.
 In order to customize your bookmarks, use the drag and drop feature in `Options > Social Dropdown`.

 **There's something wrong with your plugin**
 If you found any problems, please reach me at ready725 at gmail.